 Obtaining the SHELX programs

-SHELXC/D/E and test data may be downloaded from the SHELX fileserver (shelx97 directory).
-The application form should be printed out from http://shelx.uni-ac.gwdg.de/SHELX/ This form should be completed and faxed to +49-551-3922582.
-Downloading instructions will then be emailed to the address given on the form, so please write the email address CLEARLY.
+SHELXC/D/E and test data may be downloaded from the SHELX fileserver.
+First fill the application form at http://shelx.uni-goettingen.de/register.php Password and downloading instructions will then be emailed to the address given on the form.
 The programs are free to academics but a small license fee is required for 'for-profit' use.

 Beta-test versions are also available from time to time.
 They are announced by George Sheldrick and are available from the beta-test directory.
 The username and password for accessing these may be obtained from GS.